Most people don’t know the term “sea stacks,” even in Bandon, but everyone knows of Bandon’s most famous sea stack.

-Face Rock, the Cat and Kittens, and Komax are all examples of sea stacks, typically vertical geological land forms that can be found in a few places on the Oregon Coast as well as some spots on the coastlines of places like Canada, Australia, Sweden, and the Shetland Islands.
-Gazing out at them, weve all wondered, Where did those rocks come from?
+Face Rock, the Cat and Kittens, and Komax are all examples of sea stacks, typically vertical geological land formations that can be found in a few places on the Oregon Coast as well as some spots on the coastlines of places like Canada, Australia, Sweden, and the Shetland Islands.
+Gazing out at these sea stacks, we’ve all wondered, “where did those rocks come from?”

 Sea stacks are formed when wind and water crash against a headland.
 Cracks develop and open and gradually turn into a small cave, until the cave wears through, forming a tunnel or an arch.
 As the rock continues to erode, the arch collapses and leaves an isolated stump or stack.